Previous Light:

 Historic Stories:

-The first light Keeper was George Wothrylake.
-On a cold November day, in 1718, he was heading back to the lighthouse on a sloop from Boston after collecting his pay and gathering supplies with his wife Anne, his daughter Ruth, his servant George Cutler, and a friend, John Edge.
-His other daughter Ann, and a friend, Mary Thompson, watched from shore.
-The seas were choppy from the gusts of wind that were kicking up from an approaching storm.
-The sloop was anchored a distance from the lighthouse.
-As a canoe was sent out to bring the five passengers back to the lighthouse, the wind picked up and forced the little boat to capsize from the weight of the six passengers, spilling them into the freezing waters and drowning all.
+The first keeper was George Worthylake.
+On a cold November day in 1718, he was returning to the lighthouse on a sloop from Boston after collecting his pay while gathering supplies with his wife, one of his daughters, Ruth, a servant, and a friend, John Edge.
+The seas were choppy from the gusts of wind whipped up by an approaching storm.
+The sloop was anchored a distance from the lighthouse for safety from the rocky shore.
+Their slave Shadwell took a boat from the island to ferry the five passengers to the lighthouse.
+The keeper's other daughter, Ann, watched on the shore with a friend, waiting to greet everyone.
+As the wind intensified, Ann watched in horror as the canoe capsized under the weight of the six passengers, spilling them into the freezing waters and drowning them all.

-At the same time a young 12-year old Benjamin Franklin, was encouraged by his brother to put his locally known writing skills in creating a poem based on the disaster.
+Hearing of the tragedies, a young 12-year old Benjamin Franklin, was encouraged by his brother to put his locally known writing skills in creating a poem based on the disaster.
 Franklin wrote a poem called “The Lighthouse Tragedy” and made copies to sell on the streets of Boston.

 In the mid-1700’s when lightning struck the tower a number of times, a lighting rod was originally approved for installation, but was hampered at first by local religious individuals who didn’t want to interfere with the acts of God.
 A lightning conductor was eventually placed on the tower in the 1770s, it was one of many inventions developed by Ben Franklin.

-On June 13, 1776, armed Colonials fired upon the British blockaders on the island, driving most of them away.
-One British vessel was left anhored at Little Brewster Island, and those British soldiers, before retreating, set gunpowder in the lighthouse and blew it up.
+During the Revolution, on June 13, 1776, armed Colonials fired upon the British blockaders on the island, driving most of them away.
+One British vessel was left anchored at Little Brewster Island, and those British soldiers, before retreating, set gunpowder in the lighthouse and blew it up.
+In 1776, retreating British forces blew it up.
+Colonial troops destroyed the light three times during the Revolutionary War when the British occupied the beacon to use it to navigate around Boston harbor.
+After the war, in 1783, the tower was rebuilt to its current state.

-During the War of 1812, on a summer day in 1813, lighthouse keeper Jonathan Bruce and his wife Mary watched from their station on Little Brewster Island, the battle between the American Navy’s U.S.S.
-Chesapeake and the English warship HMS Shannon.
-This is battle is where Captain Lawrence of the Chesapeake was known to have made his famous cry "Don’t give up the ship!"
-His ship was rendered helpess and was boarded by British troops.
-The Chesepeake lost the battle and Captain Lawrence was killed in the fight.
+During the War of 1812, on a summer day in 1813, the battle between the American Navy’s U.S.S.
+Chesapeake and the English warship HMS Shannon took place near the lighthouse.
+This is the event at which Captain Lawrence of the Chesapeake was known to have made his famous cry, "Don’t give up the ship!"
+However, the Chesapeake lost the battle, and Captain Lawrence was killed in the fight.

 In the mid-1840’s, Keeper Tobias Cook set up a cigar factory on Brewster Island next to the lighthouse.
 Here he employed young women to manufacture what he called "Spanish Cigars".
 It was an effort to deceive Boston smokers into thinking that the cigars were imported.
 These poor women toiled under what are considered miserable conditions under Cook.
 He was removed from duty when he was later discovered by authorities in 1849.